JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 The work on the comparison of several fault-tolerance methods for the detection and correction of floating-point errors in matrix-matrix multiplication was published at Resilience'20 {% cite LeFevreEtAl2020 --file jlesc.bib %}.

 The work on resilient scheduling of moldable parallel jobs on high-performance computing (HPC) platforms was published in IEEE TC in 2021 {% cite BenoitEtAl2021 --file jlesc.bib %}.

+In 2022, two joint publications were published from the project, the first one to assess the usefulness and limitations of the Young/Daly formula for checkpointing, in the IC3 conference {% cite BenoitEtAl2022 --file jlesc.bib %}, and the other one to compare distributed termination detection algorithms for modern HPC platform, in the IJNC journal {% cite BosilcaEtAl2022 --file jlesc.bib %}.

 {% comment %}